keystonejs/keystone/docs/content/docs/guides/testing.md

 ```

 {% hint kind="tip" %}
-We're setting the database url as `file:./test-${process.env.JEST_WORKER_ID}.db` so that our tests can use one database per Jest worker thread and run each test suite in parallel
+We're setting the database URL as `file:./test-${process.env.VITEST_WORKER_ID}.db` so that our tests can use one database per Vitest worker and run each test suite in parallel.
 {% /hint %}

 ### Context API